facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 <NewArchitectureWarning/>

 :::info
-The creation of a backward compatible Fabric Component requires the knowledge of how to create a Fabric Component.
+Creating a backward compatible Fabric Component requires the knowledge of how to create a Fabric Component.
 To recall these concepts, have a look at this [guide](pillars-fabric-components).

-Fabric Components only work when the New Architecture is properly setup.
+Fabric Components only work when the New Architecture is properly set up.
 If you already have a library that you want to migrate to the New Architecture, have a look at the [migration guide](../new-architecture-intro) as well.
 :::

-Creating a backward compatible Fabric Component lets your users continue leverage your library, independently from the architecture they use.
+Creating a backward compatible Fabric Component lets your users continue to leverage your library independently from the architecture they use.
 The creation of such a component requires a few steps:

-1. Configure the library so that dependencies are prepared set up properly for both the Old and the New Architecture.
+1. Configure the library so that dependencies are prepared to set up properly for both the Old and the New Architecture.
 1. Update the codebase so that the New Architecture types are not compiled when not available.
 1. Uniform the JavaScript API so that your user code won't need changes.